Atlanta Housing Market 2026: What Sellers Need to Know

 The 58-day metro average masks a wide range:

-Every additional month on market costs the seller in mortgage payments, insurance, utilities, and maintenance — plus the "stale listing" perception that triggers lower offers.
+Every additional month on market costs the seller in mortgage payments, insurance, utilities, and maintenance.
+There is also the "stale listing" perception that triggers lower offers.
 When a home crosses 90 days, buyers assume something is wrong and adjust their offers down accordingly.

 Online AVMs lag the market.
 A Zestimate generated against 2024 comps will overshoot current reality by 3-6% in Metro Atlanta.
 Use closed sales from the last 60-90 days, filtered to your exact ZIP and home type, to set realistic pricing expectations.